Maps

 Highlights include the old school, powder-choked Cedar Bowl with its intermediate- and expert-level tree skiing, and wide-open groomers down the middle.
 Be warned: Fernie gets so much powder you can’t always count on perfect corduroy.
 And that’s about the best problem a skier can have.

 The White Pass chair accesses Currie Bowl and its huge array of ski terrain, from smooth rolling groomers to gnarly cliff bands.
-The Polar Peak Chair opened in January of 2012, providing access to terrain that once had to be entered on foot.
+The newest Polar Peak Chair provides access to terrain that once had to be entered on foot.
 And for beginners, the Elk and Deer chairs are both good options, with wide, easy, smooth runs.

 Après Ski

-On-mountain, there’s no better place to eat or drink than The Rusty Edge, which stole locals’ hearts from the iconic Griz Bar with its cold, quality craft beer and fantastic pub fare.
+On-mountain, there are plenty of places to eat or drink, with quality craft beer and fantastic pub fare.
 House Rule: If you hear or say Heiko Socher’s name—the ski hill founder—you have to cheers or “Prost!” someone next to you.
 When Socher passed away, he left behind a legacy as big and beautiful as the Lizard Range he built on.

 Food and Drink in Fernie